Developing

 Formatting

-We have a weird thing with using Allman style in the TypeScript files.
-To reformat the TypeScript we use clang-format, and this can be invoked with yarn:
+We have a thing with using Allman style in the TypeScript files.
+To reformat the TypeScript, use clang-format.
+This can be invoked with yarn:

 yarn run format